cacruz/cacruz.github.io/pages/teaching.md

   Introduction to modeling and simulation concepts using the Python programming language.

 - **CDS 301: Scientific Information and Data Visualization**
-  An in-depth study of the methods and software used in Data Science to visualizecomplex information.
+  An in-depth study of the methods and software used in Data Science to visualize complex information.

 - **CDS 351: Elements of High Performance Computing**
   Explore aspects of high-performance computing (HPC) including Unix basics, file systems, command scripts, Git, C/C++ programming, basics of parallel programming, and HPC system architectures.